macbusenius/ENEL387-MicroElectronicsEngineering/README.md

   Microcomputer Systems Engineering
 </h1>

 This project is an electronic system for ENEL387 Microcomputer System Design based on the STM32F100 ARM Cortex-M3 micro controller and ENEL384 carrier board.
 My partner and I designed, implemented and deployed software to create a embedded robotic vehicle implemented in C to avoid objects using a series of digital and analog sensors.
-In addition to creating working software we also build the complete system from various online retailers.
+In addition to creating working software we also build the complete system using parts from various online retailers.
 Here are pictures of our completed system:

 <table align="center">